-A quick look at ‘value’
+A quick look at value

 I want to start by looking at the way your prospective clients think about value:

 Most small business owners focus on lowering prices or fees, in order to make themselves appear better value.
-This is why we often see competing businesses in that dreaded ‘race to the bottom’, where business owners elect to out discount one another.
+This is why we often see competing businesses in that dreaded race to the bottom, where business owners race to out discount one another.
 It’s a low leverage and unsustainable way to run a business.

 Here’s the thing about slashing your prices: Your prospective customers or clients can go to Google and find 20 lower priced alternatives to you, in minutes.

-- Have you pumped so much value into your product or service, that the price or fee represents great value?
+Firstly: Have you put so much value into your product or service, that the price or fee represents great value?
 As every quality brand will confirm, we can always sell a superb product or service for a great price.
 However, we are fooling ourselves if we expect prospective clients or customers to pay a premium, for something that’s average or close to average.

-Finally: Is your marketing attracting the right type of leads or enquiries?
+Finally: Is your marketing attracting the right type of leads or inquiries?
 You can have an amazing service, offered at a wonderful price, but if the people responding to your marketing can’t afford it, you’re wasting your time.

-Getting the value balance right
+Getting your value balance right